 The word cenotaph is from the Greek words taphos–tomb, and kenos- empty; combined to indicate an “empty tomb”.

-In the still, pre-dawn air, the same time as the first wave of 1500 Australian troops landed on the Gallipoli Peninsula on April 25th, 1915, thousands gather each ANZAC Day around the Cenotaph for the Dawn Service.
-A deeply moving and reverent occasion that precedes the ANZAC March, commencing nearby at 9.00am.
+In the still, pre-dawn air, the same time as the first wave of 1500 Australian troops landed on the Gallipoli Peninsula on 25 April 1915, thousands gather each Anzac Day around the Cenotaph for the Dawn Service.
+A deeply moving and reverent occasion that precedes the Anzac March, commencing nearby at 9.00am.
 Martin Place was recommended by the Returned Sailors and Imperial League of New South Wales for the erection of the Cenotaph, as many returned veterans associated the location with recruiting programs and patriotic rallies conducted throughout the First World War.

 The Cenotaph’s base is comprised of 23 pieces of Moruya granite, the same stone as used for the Sydney Harbour Bridge pylon facings.
-The important rectangular altar-stone 3.05m x 1.6m, and 1.22m high, with a weight of some 20 tonnes, was put in place on the 1st August, 1927.
+The important rectangular altar-stone is 3.05m long, 1.6m wide and 1.22m high, with a weight of some 20 tonnes.
+It was put in place on 1 August 1927.
 The work was supervised by Dr. John Bradfield, engineer for the Sydney Harbour Bridge, and the Bridge contractor, British firm Dormon Long was responsible for the construction.

-The stone structure was dedicated, and handed to the City, on the 8th August, 1927.
-Lieut.-General Sir Harry Chauvel delivered a speech in which he explained that the 8th August was an important date, for in 1918, it was the day in France when the AIF took a major part in battles that marked the beginning of the defeat of the German army. [described by General Erich Ludendorff as “..the black day of the German Army in this war...”.]
+The stone structure was dedicated, and handed to the City, on the 8 August 1927.
+Lieut.-General Sir Harry Chauvel delivered a speech in which he explained 8 August was an important date, for in 1918, it was the day in France when the Australian Imperial Force (A.I.F.) took a major part in battles that marked the beginning of the defeat of the German army.
+Described by General Erich Ludendorff as “..the black day of the German Army in this war...”.

 Help us record history by adding to its record.